 Index funds are investment funds that match the market’s performance by setting a benchmark such as Standard & Poor’s 500 (S&P 500) or NASDAQ 100.
 So, when you invest in an index fund, your cash goes into a company with the same set index benchmark.
-It will allow your investment portfolio to diversify and save you the hassle of individually picking out shares.
+It will allow your investment portfolio to diversify into different types of investing.
+And save you the hassle of individually picking out shares.
 Most market indexes also have a great ROI.
 Although the S&P tends to fluctuate, you still get an over 10% return on your investments.

 Index funds also don’t require active engagement.
 You put down your money and let the fund passively track the market.
 It leads to lower management costs, also called expense ratios, allowing you to save costs.
 To try your luck with index funds, you should regularly invest in the S&P 500 and let your money build up gradually.
 Charles Schwab’s S&P 500 Index fund is an excellent option.
 With an expense ratio of almost 0.02% and no minimum investment rate.